 - chronic joint and muscle pain

-The safest and easiest way to manage and prevent a calcium deficiency is to add more calcium to the diet.
+The safest and easiest way to treat or prevent a calcium deficiency is to add more calcium to the diet.

 Some calcium-rich foods include:

 - dairy products, such as milk, cheese, and yogurt

 - soy milk